Meet the 2025 Excellence in Assessment Recognition Recipients!

 Meet the 2025 Recipients

-This award recognizes an individual, program, or unit for going above and beyond expected assessment practices and initiating an innovative assessment method that resulted in improvement of an academic or co-curricular program at Ball State.
+Dr. Natalee Seely was recognized for her innovative assessment practices.
+The recipient of this recognition goes above and beyond expected assessment practices and initiates an innovative assessment method that results in improvement of an academic or co-curricular program at Ball State.
 Natalee Seely serves as Associate Professor in the School of Journalism and Strategic Communication housed in the College of Communication, Information, and Media.

 As Assessment Coordinator in her unit, Natalee oversees seven areas of assessment and provides innovative measures of student success in the constantly evolving field of journalism.
 For example, she fosters relationships with industry professionals and alumni who help evaluate capstone projects and she regularly updates the comprehensive exam to operationalize student learning outcomes.
 She continually streamlines assessment strategies for efficiency, and she uses data to develop annual action plans that address student deficiencies identified through assessment.

-When asked what this recognition means to her, Natalee had this to share.
+When asked about assessment, Natalee had this to share.

 The School of Journalism and Strategic Communications takes pride in graduating skilled, ethical storytellers and communicators who are ready for real-world experience.
 Our assessment measures make sure students are on track, give us valuable feedback about where our unit can improve, and keep our school up-to-date and accountable.